Update: Tax Highlights of “The One, Big, Beautiful Bill”

 - Extension of Modification of Rates - Makes the TCJA tax rates permanent and modifies the inflation adjustment mechanism for the various brackets.

-- Increased Child Tax Credit - Makes permanent the TCJA’s increased and enhanced child tax credit and temporarily increases the maximum credit from $2,000 to $2,500 per child for taxable years 2025-2028.
+- Increased Child Tax Credit - Makes permanent the TCJA’s increased and enhanced child tax credit and ups the maximum credit to $2,200 per child beginning in 2025, indexed for inflation. $500 credit for other dependents made permanent.

 - Increased Estate and Gift Tax Exemption Amounts - Permanently increases the lifetime estate and gift tax exemption to $15 million per person ($30 million if married), subject to inflation adjustments after 2025.

-- Termination of Overall Limitation on Itemized Deductions - Permanently eliminates the overall cap on itemized deductions and replaces it with a provision requiring taxpayers to reduce the value of itemized deductions claimed against the top individual income tax rate (37%) by 2/37.
+- Termination of Overall Limitation on Itemized Deductions - Permanently eliminates the overall cap on itemized deductions (Pease limitation) and replaces it with a provision requiring taxpayers to reduce the value of itemized deductions claimed against the top individual income tax rate (37%) by 2/37.
+(Effectively capping the benefit at the 35% tax bracket instead of the 37% bracket).

-- Limitation on Deduction for Qualified Residence Interest - Permanently sets the limit for mortgage interest deductions at $750,000, includes the treatment of mortgage insurance premiums as qualified residence interest, and permanently excludes home equity indebtedness from the definition of qualified residence interest.
+- Limitation on Deduction for Qualified Residence Interest - Permanently sets the limit for mortgage interest deductions at $750,000 in home mortgage acquisition debt and permanently excludes home equity indebtedness from the definition of qualified residence interest.

 - Termination of Miscellaneous Itemized Deductions - Permanently eliminates the Sec.
 67(g) deduction for “2%” miscellaneous itemized deductions.